 \subsection{Linear Combinations and Graphs}

-Since the mixing terms $\sum_{j=1}^m[W_k]_{ij}z_j^k$ used in Algorithm 1 are special linear combination of $z_j^k$, we start by establishing a result for linear combinations of vectors.
-In particular, in the forthcoming lemma, we provide a relation for the squared norm of a linear combination of vectors, which will be used in our analysis with different identifications.
+Since the mixing term $\sum_{j=1}^m\![W_k]_{ij}z_j^k$ used in Algorithm 1 represents a linear combination of $z_j^k$, we begin by deriving a relation for the squared norm of such linear combinations, which will be used in our analysis with various identifications.